 Pro Tips:

-- For the chocolate, use brand-name semi-sweet chocolate chips or chunks.
-I like to add a bar of Baker’s chocolate which will add more cocoa butter to help the almond bark.
-That is 12 oz. of chips and 4 oz. of Baker's chocolate usually.
+- I like to add a bar of Bakerโs chocolate which will add more cocoa butter to help the almond bark.
+That is 12 oz. of chips and 4 oz. of Baker's chocolate usually.ย

 - The amount of chocolate can vary.
-The amount of chocolate should about equal to the candy melts (or almond bark),
+The amount of chocolate should be about equal to the candy melts (or almond bark),

-- Use the dry-roasted nuts you want.
+- Use any dry-roasted nuts you want.

 - Cook on low with the cover on.
 Do not cook on high.

 - For the recipe as written, this fits nicely in a 3-quart crock pot.
 A double recipe, which I usually make, needs 6-quart or larger.
+A half recipe will fit in a 2-quart mini crock pot.

 - Crock pots can vary, so check the chocolate at 90 minutes into cooking.
 It is done when you can mix everything completely, which is usually about 2 hours.